JS-codev/portfolio/Projects/Arduino automatic monitoring system with SQL/Overview.md

 Full preview of Arduino kit working together:
 [Arduino kit working](https://youtu.be/qh8WHZqiqec)

+Preview of SQL section working: [Arduino with SQL](https://youtu.be/EumwrbsB7Rg)

 **How it works:**
 - The Arduino ultrasonic sensor will detect the distance between itself and the water level in the cup